+Port Angeles’s Lodging Tax Fund is the primary source of City funding for activities, operations, and expenditures designed to increase tourism.
 The City intends to maintain a reserve in the Fund and will assess on an annual basis how much of the Fund to appropriate in a given year.
 The Port Angeles City Council has created a Lodging Tax Advisory Committee to conduct an annual process to solicit and recommend Lodging Tax funded services for City Council consideration.
-The City of Port Angeles will only consider proposals for use of the Lodging Tax Fund from public and non-profit agencies.
-Annual Event Grants.
+Outside of event grant proposals, the city of Port Angeles will only consider proposals for use of the Lodging Tax Fund from public and non-profit agencies.

 Who May Apply?

 RFP Website: https://www.cityofpa.us/Bids.aspx?BidID=354